February 10, 2023

 It’s all well and good talking about the theoretical advantages of horizon-scanning technology, but where is it already providing advantages in the industry?

 Horizon scanning technology can be set up to provide automated regulatory alerts.
 No longer are your compliance team required to spend hours manually researching online for regulatory insights – they are delivered to you automatically.
 For example, Revolut works with CUBE to automate its compliance processes, allowing for faster growth in new territories.

-Plus, your compliance technology can filter out irrelevant information – so you’re only working with data that are applicable to your company.
+Plus, your compliance technology can filter out irrelevant information – so you’re only working with data that is applicable to your company.

 This technology is useful for risk management in some of the most high-risk areas.
 Non-compliance translates to the customer or partners that you are an untrustworthy business, ruining your reputation and chances of future revenue.
 Moreover, it can lead to excessive fines and other penalties.

-With an already rocky history, financial services businesses need all the help they can get with regard to being viewed favorably by the public.
+With an already rocky history, financial services businesses need all the help they can get with regard to being viewed favourably by the public.

 For example, data privacy is key and CUBE’s horizon-scanning technology lets you see every rule in the collection, processing and storage of data.
 So businesses get the right kinds of oversight throughout their entire operations systems without the risk of breaching GDPR, Brazil’s Lei Geral de Proteção de Dados Pessoais (LGPD), the California Consumer Privacy Act (CCPA) or any other data protection law.

 At CUBE, we understand the complexities of regulation and know what it takes to develop the right compliance strategy.

 Want to transform your messy data into actionable intelligence?